TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-queryexecution-scoping-highcpu.md

             "displayLabel": "What is the end time of the issue?", "required": true
         },{
-            "id": "perf_dtu_increase",
+            "id": "problem_description",
             "order": 3,
             "controlType": "multilinetextbox",
             "useAsAdditionalDetails": true,
-            "displayLabel": "Additional details",
+            "displayLabel": "Details of the issue.",
-            "watermarkText": "Provide additional information",
+            "watermarkText": "Provide additional information about your unexpected increase in resource consumption or DTUs.", "required": true
-            "required": true,
-            "hints": [
-                {
-                    "text": "Which indicators are you looking at for this resource issue" },
-                {
-                    "text": "How much resourece consumption are you seeing" }
-            ]
         }
     ]
 }